hugolden/VKNV21Conversion/README.md

 # NV21 Conversion is implemented in this project.

+As no available NV21 conversion can be found on internet, I tried to implement it on myself and published it here.

+Conversion can be found -[here](./RenderScriptMigrationSample/app/src/main/cpp/NV21Converter.cpp)

+Native interface is also available.

+Hope this project is helpful to you

+The latter part comes from Google open source project

+---

 # Android Renderscript Samples

 This repository contains a set of individual Android Studio projects: